sehgxl/noema/README.md

 ## What are the primary features?

 ### Look Up
-- Shows the meaning of the word along with its source in a sheet that pops from the bottom of the page.
+- Shows the meaning of the word along with its source in a drawer that pops from the bottom of the page.

 ### Find Selection
 - Highlights all the words which match the selected word.